TylerPollard410/Hurricane-Analysis/README.md

 # Model Description

-The data for this analysis is related to 24-hour ahead forecasts of hurricane intensity.
-The response variable, $Y_i$, is the observed maximum wind velocity (VMAX) of a given hurricane StormID $S$ at observation $i$.
-The objective of this Bayesian analysis is to predict missing values of VMAX that are better predictions than the current model which is captured by the HWRF covariate in the data.
-The $p = 11$ covariates $X_{ij}$ that were fit to the model were LAT, MINSLP, SHR_MAG, STM_SPD, RHL0, CAPE3, INST2, TCONDSYM2, COUPLSYM3, HWFI, and HWRF.
+The $p = 11$ covariates $X_{ij}$ that were fit to the model were LAT, MINSLP, SHR_MAG, STM_SPD, RHL0, CAPE3, INST2, TCONDSYM2, COUPLSYM3,
+HWFI, and HWRF.
 For an observation in storm $S$, we assume the linear model

 $$
 \begin{aligned}